-The Series 2004-A Warrants will be fully registered warrants without coupons in the denomination of \$5,000 or any multiple thereof (an "Authorized Denomination") and will be dated August 1, 2004.
-Each Series 2004-A Warrant shall have a single principal maturity.
-The Series 2004-A Warrants shall be numbered separately from 1 upward.
+The Series 2004-A Warrants will be fully registered warrants in the denomination of \$5,000 or any integral multiple thereof, will be dated December 1, 2004, and will be numbered separately from 1 upward.

-The Series 2004-A Warrants shall mature annually on April 1 in the years and in the amounts set forth on the inside cover page hereof.
-All Series 2004-A Warrants with the same maturity shall bear interest at the same rate.

-Interest on the Series 2004-A Warrants shall be payable on April 1 and October 1 in each year, beginning October 1, 2004 (each such date being herein called an "Interest Payment Date"), and shall be computed on the basis of a 360-day year with 12 months of 30 days each.
+The Series 2004-A Warrants will mature annually on January 1 in the amounts and years set forth on the cover page hereof.
+The Series 2004-A Warrants will bear interest at the applicable per annum rates set forth on the cover page hereof.
+All Series 2004-A Warrants with the same maturity will bear interest at the same rate.
+Interest shall be computed on the basis of a 360-day year with 12 months of 30 days each.
+Interest on the Series 2004-A Warrants will be payable on each January 1 and July 1, beginning July 1, 2005.

-SouthTrust Bank (the "Paying Agent"), having an office in Birmingham, Alabama, has been designated by the County as registrar, transfer agent and paying agent with respect to the Series 2004-A Warrants.